 I guess I should get this off my chest.
 I have been wanting to say this, but, I haven’t been able to get the strength to stand in front of people to tell it.

 I didn’t have my brother or sister to turn to because they are 11 and 12 years older than me and I didn’t want to share with my parents what was going on in school, or my life.
 I lived a life in solitude.
 In school I’d be made fun of as that yellow kid, the twinkie, the kid who doesn’t know who he is.
-This cause I was part korean.
+This because I was part Korean.
 I still get it to this day, but I have learned just to laugh it off.
 I joke around about it to, but it still hurts if it is directed to me in a judgmental way.
 I still haven’t found God yet, because I let him go when I was ten until I started to go on missions trips.

 I’ve gone to Cass Community before but that was sort of a letdown.
 All we did was clean the place, but I was going there to make sandwiches for the homeless.
 It was a big letdown.
 I didn’t come closer to God.
 All I did was manual labor.
 Why would this bring me back to God?
-Though around this time I was starting to come back to God and I started coming to church regularly again I still didn’t feel God.
+Though around this time I was starting to come back to God, and I started coming to church regularly again I still didn’t feel God.

 There was when we finally got into our circle to ask God for forgiveness, because we were there for him, not anyone else.
 I was in tears, but I still didn’t raise my hands to God, I still didn’t feel him.
 Then we went out to go put the windows in the trailer we were fixing down there the next day for the week we were there.
 The unthinkable happened; one of our guys hurt him.
-He had a huge gash from one of the windows breaking and with me having medical training and him being my friend, no my brother I ran to him and helped him.
+He had a huge gash from one of the windows breaking and with me having medical training and him being my friend, no, my brother, I ran to him and helped him.

-That mission trip came and went and my heart was still trying to find meaning in this world.
+That mission trip came and went, and my heart was still trying to find meaning in this world.
 I was wondering why am I here, what is my purpose?
 But it came to no use because I knew I wouldn’t get an answer.
 That time though in Kentucky, we got to know our new Youth Pastor and he was a pretty cool guy.
-Well is a pretty cool guy.
-He is different in he uses dude, and what other stuff that is out dated lol.
+Well, is a pretty cool guy.
+He is different in that he uses dude, and what other stuff that is out dated lol.
 But he is there for us and he is a good guy.

 I got to finally get God back into my life.
 He came at me in such a rush that after our 5 somewhat hours of Worship in Pastor Paul Suh’s church in Mexico I was in tears.
 I couldn’t believe that I would push away someone like him from me for 8 years.
 I couldn’t believe that I could be so stubborn that I wouldn’t let God who would love me no matter what speak to me, work in me, make me more like him.
 His is the almighty; he will lead me where I need to go.